elastic/elasticsearch-ruby/elasticsearch-api/README.md

 Refer to [CONTRIBUTING](https://github.com/elastic/elasticsearch-ruby/blob/main/CONTRIBUTING.md).

+Use `bundle exec rake test:unit` to run Unit tests.
+Add the environment variable `COVERAGE` to see Simplecov test coverage.

 The integration tests on this project run the [Elasticsearch Client tests](https://github.com/elastic/elasticsearch-clients-tests/) with the [Elasticsearch Tests Runner](https://github.com/elastic/es-test-runner-ruby/) library.
-This runs in CI against an Elasticsearch cluster in Docker.
 You can run a docker container with Elasticsearch with a Rake task from the root directory of this project:

 ```bash
 $ rake es:up